-The Export Marketing Development Grant is a great Australian government grant administered by Austrade that facilitates exporting businesses to grow their markets.
-EMDG is a financial grant designed to meet 50% of your overseas marketing costs, subject to certain conditions and limits.
+The EMDG is a grant administered by Austrade that assists exporting businesses growing their markets.
+It can cover up to 50% of your overseas export-related marketing and promotional costs, subject to certain conditions and limits.

-For the Export Marketing Development Grant, the expenses must be associated with developing your export earnings and include promotional expenses such as free samples and advertising, overseas marketing and representation expenses and events such as trade fairs and seminars etc.
+The expenses must be associated with developing your export earnings, which includes free samples and advertising, overseas marketing and representation expenses, and events such as trade fairs and seminars etc.

-The program is quite robust in terms of scale and expenses which you can claim, and it can preapprove a grant (50/50) for your planned promotional expenses in a three-tier system:
+The program is quite robust in terms of scale and expenses which you can claim, and it will preapprove a grant (50/50) for your planned promotional expenses, in accordance with the following three-tier system:

 Eligibility for EMDG

-The entity applying must be the principal (own the product or service or IP) and not merely an agent and if part of an International entity, the claim can only be for amounts paid by the Australian entity to non-related parties.
-The business must promote one of the following:
+The entity applying must be the principal (own the product or service or IP) and not merely an agent; and if part of an International entity, the claim can only be for amounts paid by the Australian entity to non-related parties.
+The business must promote the export of one of the following products:

-The scheme does not prioritise particular industries and/or export markets however, exports to New Zealand and to Nth Korea are not included and for very different reasons.
+The scheme does not prioritise particular industries and/or export markets.
+Export promotional expenses to New Zealand or North Korea are not eligible for the EMDG (for very different reasons).

 The Austrade EMDG link for further information is: